Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Results and Discussion

 This work not only presents the first mechanistic model for continuous lyophilization of suspended vials, but also is one of the very few studies that develops a complete model incorporating all three steps of lyophilization, including freezing, primary drying, and secondary drying.
 This is important specifically for continuous manufacturing where the entire process should be designed and optimized simultaneously.

-With the default model parameters in Table \ref{Tab:DefaultParameters}, a complete continuous lyophilization cycle can be simulated, including (1) freezing with controlled nucleation via VISF, (2) primary drying, and (3) secondary drying (Fig.~\ref{fig:Complete_lyo}).
-The time evolution of the product temperature (Fig.~\ref{fig:Complete_lyo}A), mass of ice (Fig.~\ref{fig:Complete_lyo}B), and concentration of bound water (Fig.~\ref{fig:Complete_lyo}C) can be obtained, given the operating pressure (Fig.~\ref{fig:Complete_lyo}D) and temperature (Fig.~\ref{fig:Complete_lyo}E).
+With the default model parameters in Table \ref{ch2-tab:DefaultParameters}, a complete continuous lyophilization cycle can be simulated, including (1) freezing with controlled nucleation via VISF, (2) primary drying, and (3) secondary drying (Figure \ref{fig:Complete_lyo}).
+The time evolution of the product temperature (Figure \ref{fig:Complete_lyo}A), mass of ice (Figure \ref{fig:Complete_lyo}B), and concentration of bound water (Figure \ref{fig:Complete_lyo}C) can be obtained, given the operating pressure (Figure \ref{fig:Complete_lyo}D) and temperature (Figure \ref{fig:Complete_lyo}E).
 This information could be useful for various purposes.
 For example, it can guide process and equipment design concerning the chamber sizing and velocity profile of each vial, ensuring that the target residence time is met for each chamber.
 Simulation results can also be used to help identify pressure and temperature profiles to achieve some specific objectives, e.g., minimization of drying time.
-It is important to note that the entire simulation shown in Fig.~\ref{fig:Complete_lyo} can be computed in less than 1 s on a normal laptop, which makes the model very practical to be implemented for any purposes.
+It is important to note that the entire simulation shown in Figure \ref{fig:Complete_lyo} can be computed in less than 1 s on a normal laptop, which makes the model very practical to be implemented for any purposes.